 Ask An Expert

-Prior to regularly conducting pig health examinations, you should have a veterinarian or compassionate care expert give you hands-on training in order to be the best pig health advocate possible.
-Being trained to rapidly distinguish healthy conditions from abnormalities can be crucial in early health problem detection and effective treatment!
+Prior to regularly conducting pig health checks, you should have a veterinarian or compassionate care expert give you hands-on training in order to be the best pig health advocate possible.
+Being trained to rapidly distinguish abnormalities from normal anatomy and healthy conditions can be crucial in early health problem detection, and the sooner you are able to bring concerns to your veterinarian, the sooner they’ll be able to work towards making a diagnosis and recommending any necessary interventions!

 Time To Eat!

 If you care for pigs, you likely know that they are well aware of when it is time for them to eat and can lose patience quickly if their meal is delayed.
-Keep this in mind when planning for health examinations.
-Attempting to conduct exams when residents know it’s time, or almost time, to eat can make things more challenging than they need to be.
-You might want to feed your residents prior to starting health examinations and wait for everyone to settle after eating, or be prepared to take a break so residents can eat at their regularly scheduled time.
+Keep this in mind when planning for health checks.
+Attempting to conduct health checks when residents know it’s time (or almost time) to eat can make things more challenging than they need to be.
+You might want to feed your residents prior to starting health checks and wait for everyone to settle after eating, or be prepared to take a break so residents can eat at their regularly scheduled time.

-During regularly scheduled health examinations, your goal is to check every inch of the pig.
-However, depending on your method for performing health exams (for example whether you use some form of restraint or check individuals while they enjoy a belly rub), you may find that you cannot check the individual’s entire body during one “session”.
-If this is the case, be sure to take good notes so you can keep track of the areas that still need to be checked (perhaps during a relaxing belly rub you were able to check the individual’s feet and entire left side, but because they were lying on their right side, were unable to check this side of their body and will need to check this area later).
+During regularly scheduled health checks, your goal is to check the pig’s whole body in a systematic order.
+However, depending on your method for performing health checks (for example whether you use some form of restraint or check individuals while they enjoy a belly rub), you may find that you cannot check the individual’s entire body during one “session.”
+If this is the case, be sure to take good notes so you can keep track of the areas that still need to be checked (perhaps during a relaxing belly rub you were able to check the individual’s feet and entire left side, but because they were lying on their right side, you were unable to check this side of their body and will need to check this area later).
 In some cases, particularly if restraint is involved, it can be helpful to have multiple caregivers checking the individual at once in order to make the process go faster and reduce the amount of time they must be restrained.
 In this case, be sure to have clear expectations of which areas each person should be checking so that nothing is missed.

 Safety First!

-Certain diseases can be spread from pigs to humans and vice versa.
+Certain diseases can be spread from pigs to humans and vice versa (these are referred to as zoonotic diseases).
 Therefore, we recommend wearing gloves when working with individuals who appear ill, who have open wounds, or who are showing signs of skin issues.

 When In Doubt…

-Up next, we’ll go over important components of a health examination, which do not need to be completed in this particular order.
+Up next, we’ll go over important components of a pig health check, which do not need to be completed in this particular order.

 Check that the inner membrane of the eyelid is moist and pink.
-A pale color could indicate anemiaAnemia is a condition in which the blood is deficient in red blood cells, in hemoglobin, or in total volume..
+A pale color could indicate anemiaAnemia is a condition in which you don't have enough healthy red blood cells to carry adequate oxygen to the body's tissues..
 Their pupils should be about the same size and react properly to bright light (get smaller and then return to normal).

 It’s not unusual for a pig to have a modest amount of earwax or debris in their ears, and this can be gently removed using a piece of gauze.
-Be careful not to scratch the inside of their ear with long nails or rings on your finger.
-If you opt for a wet piece of gauze to clean the ear, wring out as much liquid as possible to avoid fluid getting trapped in the ear.
+Be sure not to push earwax/debris further into the ear, and be careful not to scratch the inside of their ear with long nails or sharp rings on your finger.
+If you opt to use a wet piece of gauze to clean the ear, wring out as much liquid as possible to avoid fluid getting trapped in the ear.
+A yeasty or foul odor coming from the ear could indicate an ear infection.

 Though it may seem like an overwhelming amount of factors to be aware of, once you’ve gotten to know a pig and what good pig health looks like, you’ll be an excellent pig health ally in no time!